2018 Clapham Book Festival Authors

 Simon Berthon* BAFTA-winning documentary maker and journalist, Simon’s WWII histories Warlords and Allies at War have received critical and popular acclaim.
 The latter, which looked behind the scenes during some of the most critical phases of the war, was turned into a major BBC history series.
 A Clapham resident, his first thriller A Secret Worth Killing For is published in paperback in May 2018.

 Elizabeth Buchan* Clapham-based novelist and co-founder of the Clapham Book Festival, Elizabeth’s latest novel in a highly successful writing career is The New Mrs Clifton.
 It has garnered much praise: “A page turner with a big heart, suffused with the sadness of the aftermath of war” said Stylist; “Skill and elegance… no one writes a cliffhanger scene like Buchan” said The Week and “A gripping, immensely satisfying read” commented Red magazine.
-She is currently writing a new novel set in Prague.
+Her new novel The Museum of Broken Promises is published in September 2019.

 Natasha Cooper Crime writer and former Chair of the Crime Writers Association, Natasha Cooper’s sleuth Trish MacGuire has featured in a series of nine books, her civil servant detective Willow King in seven and her forensic psychologist Dr Karen Taylor in four.
 She has just started writing again after a 7-year break, in between broadcasting, reviewing, writing features and short stories, and talking to reading groups and literary festivals in the UK and USA.